-To find a convincing deviation from the SM, a new physics effect has to be several times larger than the 192 experimental uncertainty of the measurement and the theoretical uncertainty of the SM prediction.
-One 193 often distinguishes two kinds of theoretical uncertainties, perturbative and nonperturbative (this separation 194 is not unambiguous).
-Perturbative uncertainties come from the truncation of expansions in small (or not-195 so-small) coupling constants, such as α_s at a few GeV scale.
-There are always higher order terms that 196 have not been computed.
-Nonperturbative effects arise because QCD becomes strongly interacting at low 197 energies.
-These are often the limiting uncertainties, since, in general, there is no systematic method to 198 calculate them model independently.
-There are, nevertheless, several possibilities to get at the fundamental 199 physics in certain cases, even in the presence of such uncalculable effects.
-200
+To find a convincing deviation from the SM, a new physics effect has to be several times larger than the 191 experimental uncertainty of the measurement and the theoretical uncertainty of the SM prediction.
+One 192 often distinguishes two kinds of theoretical uncertainties, perturbative and nonperturbative (this separation 193 is not unambiguous).
+Perturbative uncertainties come from the truncation of expansions in small (or not-so-194 small) coupling constants, such as $\alpha_s$ at a few GeV scale.
+There are always higher order terms that have not 195 been computed.
+Nonperturbative effects arise because QCD becomes strongly interacting at low energies.
+196 and these are often the limiting uncertainties.
+There are, nevertheless, several possibilities to get at the 197 fundamental physics in certain cases.
+198

-• Lattice QCD is a model independent method to address nonperturbative phenomena.
-In practice, the most robust results are for matrix elements involving at most one hadron in the initial and the final state (allowing, e.g., extractions of magnitudes of CKM elements).
+• Lattice QCD is a model-independent method to address nonperturbative phenomena.
+In practice, the most precise results are for matrix elements involving at most one hadron in the initial and the final state (allowing, e.g., extractions of magnitudes of CKM elements).